wilddeer/blog/posts/en/2013-11-28 – Nintendo DSi browser/index.md

 	</tbody>
 </table>

-As expected, the browser's support for fancy new features isn't huge: it supports `Media queries`, `opacity`, `box-sizing` and `text-shadow` without blur.
+As expected, the browser’s support for fancy new features isn’t huge: it supports `Media queries`, `opacity`, `box-sizing` and `text-shadow` without blur.
 [Modernizr](//modernizr.com)'s `box-sizing` test returns a false negative result.
-Turns out, the browser understands the CSS-property, but doesn't react in any way to the `style.boxSizing` javascript property (including the Opera-prefixed variant).
+Turns out, the browser understands the CSS-property, but doesn’t react in any way to the `style.boxSizing` javascript property (including the Opera-prefixed variant).

 ### Fonts

 The browser uses a single font for everything.
-It's a sans-serif font, it has a couple of icons in its private use unicode area, which seem to be used somewhere in the console's UI.
+It’s a sans-serif font, it has a couple of icons in its private use unicode area, which seem to be used somewhere in the console’s UI.

 Moreover, the browser only uses three font sizes and transforms any other font size to one of those: small for `0px` – `11px` `ComputedStyle` size, medium for `12px` – `14px` and big for `15px` and above.

 Despite this font-size transformation, other metrics remain the same, e.&nbsp;g. a paragraph with `margin: 0 0 1.5em 0` will have a margin calculated relatively to the specified `font-size` value, not the resulting one.

-The font's most annoying bug, though, is its weird letter-spacing for cyrillic characters:
+The font’s most annoying bug, though, is its weird letter-spacing for cyrillic characters:

 ![Compare the letter-spacing of latin and cyrillic characters](browser4.jpg =960x510) {.is-ootb}

 ### Scrolling

 Pages can be scrolled with the D-pad, using dragscroll or with a constantly visible scrollbar.
 Overflowed blocks also have a constantly visible scrollbar.
-Dragscroll doesn't work for them.
+Dragscroll doesn’t work for them.

 ### Forms

-Surprisingly enough, the browser's support for new input types is reasonable.
+Surprisingly enough, the browser’s support for new input types is reasonable.
 It supports `url`, `email`, `datetime`, `date`, `month`, `week`, `time`, `datetime-local`, `number` and `range`:

 ![](form.jpg =669x500)